 Springing our clocks forward left many of us feeling sluggish from losing that extra hour of sleep.
-But before long, our bodies have adjusted to the time change and life goes on.
-Imagine, however, feeling exhausted and lethargic almost all of the time, regardless of how much you sleep.
+Eventually, our bodies adjust to the time change, making it easier to get through the day.
+Imagine feeling exhausted and lethargic almost all of the time, regardless of how much you sleep.
 Extreme fatigue in seniors is a troublesome reality and can be tough to overcome.

 - Schedule a medical checkup.
-Bring the older adult’s fatigue journal with you and review it together with his or her doctor to rule out any underlying conditions and offer recommendations to help.
+Bring the older adult’s fatigue journal to their doctor appointment to review the condition, rule out any underlying conditions and offer recommendations to help.

-- Create – and stick to – an exercise regimen.
+- Implement an exercise regimen.
 Physical activity strengthens the lungs, heart, and muscles while boosting mood, appetite, and general outlook on life.

 - Skip naps during the day.
-This can be very problematic for someone who has chronic fatigue, but avoiding naps, particularly later in the afternoon or early evening, will help promote an improved night’s sleep.
+This can be very problematic for someone who has chronic fatigue.
+Avoiding midday naps will encourage an improved night’s sleep.

 - Stop smoking immediately.
 Smoking can cause a variety of medical problems that diminish energy levels.
 A doctor can help with an older adult’s nicotine addiction as needed.